Myles Standish Monument State Reservation

-Myles Standish Monument State Reservation is a state-owned historic preserve and public recreation area in Duxbury, Massachusetts.
+Myles Standish Monument State Reservation is a public recreation area and historic preserve in Duxbury, Massachusetts, United States.
 The focus of the state park is a 116-foot granite shaft topped by a statue of Captain Myles Standish.
 Standish was military leader of Plymouth Colony.
 The park is managed by the Massachusetts Department of Conservation and Recreation.

 History

-A dedication and cornerstone-laying ceremony attended by 10,000 persons took place on October 7, 1872.
+A dedication and cornerstone-laying ceremony attended by 10,000 people took place on October 7, 1872.
 The monument was not completed until 1898.
 The monument was built on Captain's Hill, the highest point, 200 feet above sea level, on what was once Standish's farm.
 The monument rises 116 feet from its foundation to a small viewing parapet that offers panoramic views over the original Plymouth Colony.
 The 14-foot statue that surmounts the tower has Standish gazing eastward across Massachusetts Bay and holding the colony's charter.
 The Commonwealth of Massachusetts has owned the monument and grounds since 1920.
 The monument was refurbished in 1988.